 To indicate that your spouse itemizes deductions:

-If the Spouse Itemizes box is checked, itemized deductions will be forcibly entered on IRS Form 1040, Line 8.
+If My spouse itemized deductions on their separate return is checked, itemized deductions will be forcibly entered on Form 1040 U.S. Individual Income Tax Return, Line 9.
 This will occur even if the itemized deductions are less than the standard deduction.

-If the taxpayer chooses to use the standard deduction in order to avoid forcing the spouse to itemize, the box to force the standard deduction may need to be selected.
+If the taxpayer chooses to use the standard deduction to avoid forcing the spouse to itemize, the taxpayer may need to force the assumption of the standard deduction.